dray89/Stata/README.md

 These data are from the 1980 US Census.
 This particular sample was provided by Bill Evans and is a subset of the data used in his 1998 AER paper with Josh Angrist entitled “Children and Their Parents’ Labor Supply: Evidence from Exogenous Variation in Family Size.”
 The file contains data on 254,654 women between ages 21-35 who have at least two kids.

-ps2_ray.log, Econ 672, Program Analysis & Evaluation
+ps2_ray_Program Analysis.log, Econ 672, Program Analysis & Evaluation

 1. Propensity score matching: In this section, we will use a dataset based on a study on maternal smoking and birthweight to work through an example of propensity score matching.
 Load in the data using the command: webuse cattaneo2, clear.